AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Encodes positive label for every successful kills and associate it with current enemy's data.

-* Creating Reward-Maximization-Based Difficulty Generation System
+* Creating Reward-Maximization-Based Difficulty Generation Model

   * Everytime an enemy is killed, the positive reward tells the model to "make more enemies similar to this".